 From Allen Dulles:

-66. Show your intelligence, but be quiet on anything along the line you are working.
+#66.
+Show your intelligence, but be quiet on anything along the line you are working.
 Make others do the speaking.
-A good thing sometimes is to be personally interested as “a good patriot and anxious to pass along anything useful to official channels in the hope that it may eventually get to the right quarter.”
+A good thing sometimes is to be personally interested as

 And from the grugq:

-Now, compartmenting an entire organisation is a difficult feat, and can seriously impede the ability of the organisation to learn and adapt to changing circumstance.
+Now, compartmenting an entire organization is a difficult feat, and can seriously impede the ability of the organization to learn and adapt to changing circumstance.
 However, these are are not concerns that we need to address for an individual who is compartmenting their personal life from their illicit activity.